floft/meta-ecam/README.md

 **Note:** this branch is based on Pansenti, which uses sysvinit.
 This should work and will allow you to insert the camera driver provided with the camera.
-However, the master branch builds the driver which allows for using systemd and other kernel config modifications.
+However, the master branch builds the driver which allows for using systemd and other kernel config modifications and uses meta-ti instead of a custom DVSDK build recipe resulting in a lot less space being required.
 Using the master is the preferred method.

 ---